 Lake Victoria and Victoria Falls sit ideally on the Equator Line, making it a perfect place to lunch with your fellow Motorcycle Safari Riders.

 While your Motorcycles are taking their well-earned rest in one of the many restaurant car parks you can ponder over the following facts:

 - Lake Victoria is the largest lake on the African Continent at a massive 68,800 sq km.
 Only in the world does the Lake Superior reign King with an impressive 82,103 sq km.

 - A British Army Captain called John Haning Speke named this huge lake after his British Queen.
-Lake Victoria is a fitting name in honour of his then Queen.
+Lake Victoria is a fitting name in honor of his then Queen.